-Is it Safe to travel to Egypt on your holiday?
+Is it Safe to go to Egypt?

 You often hear that question "is it safe to visit Egypt?" if the